gregcaporaso/microbiogeo/doc/notes/adonis.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Description:**

 These are the tests performed on the keyboard data set.
 It focuses on using the `Host_Subject_ID`.
-The expected result is to see results that are NOT clustering arounding the `Host_Subject_ID` information.
-This is being used as a negative correlation test.
+The expected result is to NOT see significant differences based on `Host_Subject_ID` information.
+This is being used as a negative control test.

 **Input:**